POA

 RNG explainer (AuRa + RandomAura Contract)

-The following example uses methods from the RandomAura contract.
-A RANDAO methodology implemented by the validator nodes generates pseudorandom numbers.
+The following example uses methods from the contract.
+A methodology implemented by the validator nodes generates pseudorandom numbers.

 Collection Rounds